pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 FW_PRIVATE_IP=<IP Address from previous command>
 ````

-To get the private IP address of the Firewall, you need to run the following command and store the output in an environment variable.
+Create the route table to route egress traffic to the firewall in the hub VNET:
 ````bash
 az network route-table route create \
     --resource-group $SPOKE_RG  \